Suvarghya/Virtual_Assistant/README.md

 # Virtual_Assistant
 This is a Virtual assistant like ALEXA or GOOGLE made with python.
 Name of the assistant is JARVIS.
+I used Virtual Studiocode (VS code) IDE for this project.

 What can this A.I. assistant(JARVIS) do for you?
   1. It can play music for you.